 Valsartan is an antihypertensive medication of the angiotensin II receptor blocker (ARB) type.
 It is used to treat high blood pressure, heart failure and recent heart attacks.
 It was introduced under the brand name “Diovan” but became available as a generic medication in 2014.

-Multiple manufacturers are now facing lawsuits after their valsartan products, whose ingredients were manufactured in India and/or China, were found to have been contaminated by substances that are known to be cancer-causing.
-Several generic versions of valsartan and combinations which included one or more of three contaminants have been pulled off the market and more recalls are expected.
+Multiple manufacturers are now facing lawsuits after their valsartan products were found to have been contaminated by substances that are known to be cancer-causing.
+Most of these products contain active ingredients which were manufactured in India and/or China.
+Several generic versions of valsartan and combinations containing contaminants have been pulled off the market and more recalls are expected.

 The potential carcinogens in the medications include: